Meteor-Community-Packages/meteor-autoform/README.md

   onSuccess: function(operation, result, template) {},

   //called when any operation fails, where operation will be
-  //"insert", "update", "remove", or the method name.
+  //"validation", "insert", "update", "remove", or the method name.
   onError: function(operation, error, template) {},
   formToDoc: function(doc) {},
   docToForm: function(doc) {}